- Arts & Recreation

 Based in Denmark, Lego is an iconic producer of plastic construction toys.
 The brand’s logo has gone through many different iterations since the company’s inception in the 1930s.
-The current logo design was introduced in 1998.
+The current logo design was introduced back in 1998.

 Although it is basically a revision of the 1972 logotype, the current Lego logo bears two essential ingredients of the seventies version that made the brand so recognizable: the solid crimson background and the playful, bold sans-serif font.